Building Families First Community Organization

 Our staff works closely with the participant and other members of their household to complete an extensive 19 domain assessments to see what we need to do to help them move forward.
 With the participant’s assessment pointing the way, their Service Coordinator will work with them to create a service plan that lays out the short-, medium- and long-term goals and objectives necessary for achieving self-sufficiency.

 Through a unique approach to financial coaching, BFFCO works with families to break down their goals into measurable and achievable steps.
 The real, day-to-day, and at times frustrating work of budgeting, saving, managing debt, and building credit happens here.
 There are no shortcuts in this process.
 Small steps, such as paying down a single credit card, as well as larger steps, such as securing a second job to boost family income, are all key inputs into a successful plan.

 Our programs draw on research in the field of behavioral economics by including an incentive designed to help families build savings toward their financial goals.
 The type of incentive offered varies by program.
 Families can use these savings to achieve their goals, such as buying a home, saving for their children’s education, completing a job training or college program, or starting a business

-Keys to Transformation (KTT) is our Signature Program works with participants of HUD's FSS program.
+Our Signature Program works with participants of HUD's FSS program.
 It promotes activities and lifestyles that lead to physical, psychological, and emotional well being for individuals and communities.

 It is designed to educate families as whole in sound financial practices to increase income, decrease expenses, and build assets.
-KTT promotes academic achievement and lifelong learning as a means to strengthen in-school success, increase vocational opportunities for our youth, breaking the generational cycle of poverty within our families.
+FSS promotes academic achievement and lifelong learning as a means to strengthen in-school success, increase vocational opportunities for our youth, breaking the generational cycle of poverty within our families.